-Savings Tip: You have two options here: pack enough changes of clothes for the cruise, and do the wash back home, or bring your own travel-sized detergent, wash necessities in your cabin sink, and hang-dry them in the shower.
+Savings Tip: You have two options here: Pack enough changes of clothes for the cruise and do the wash back home, or bring your own travel-sized detergent, wash necessities in your cabin sink, and hang-dry them in the shower.

-What You'll Pay: Tipping policies vary by line; many recommend about $10 to $12 per person, per day, to be distributed among those who provide key services -- dining room waiters, assistant waiters and cabin stewards.
+What You'll Pay: Tipping policies vary by line; many recommend about £12 per person, per day, to be distributed among those who provide key services: dining room waiters, assistant waiters and cabin stewards.
 If you have butler service, be prepared to tip extra.
-Additionally, bar tabs are automatically charged a 15 percent gratuity.
-When the maitre d' performs a special service, such as arranging for a birthday cake to be brought to the table, he should be tipped, as well.
-U.K. travelers will find that tips are typically built into the cruise fares, though, of course, you can give tips for exceptional service.
+Additionally, bar tabs are automatically charged a 15 percent gratuity; some lines also add on a 15 to 18 percent gratuity to spa services.
+When the maitre d' performs a special service, such as arranging for a birthday cake to be brought to the table, he should be tipped as well.
+Travellers on ships catering to Brits and Australians will find that tips are typically built into the cruise fares, though of course you can give tips for exceptional service.